OrusLiOx/CacheSimulator/README.md

 # Cache Simulator
 Given a file of addresses, the program will identify cache hits and misses.
-Misses will be classified as either compulsory or conflict misses.
+Misses will be classified as compulsory, capacity, or conflict misses.
 The program will either run as a multi level cache or single level cache depending on the number of arguements as shown in step 3 of "How to build and run".

 The input file should contain a list of positive integers separated by spaces.
 This repository contains a file called "input".
 This file can be modified or a new file can be made in the same directory as the executable to test a different input.
 The index in the cache is specified by low order bits of the address and the tag is the high order bits.
 ## How to build and run